katcipis/sophia/notes/golang.md

 And this was the error that led me to the method set thing, which until today I still find odd, because it would be safe to call **PointerMethod** in this case.
-I have a suspicion that the reason for this is a implementation detail, when creating an interface from a value a copy will be created inside the interface instance, allowing a pointer receiver method in this case would mean that the pointer passed on the method would be from internal memory allocated by the interface implementation, allowing pointers to this memory to be accessed by the user code probably complicates garbage collection, so this is prohibited.
+I have a suspicion that the reason for this is a implementation detail, when creating an interface from a value a copy of the value will be created inside the interface instance.

+Allowing a pointer receiver method in this case would mean that the pointer passed on the method would be from internal memory allocated by the interface implementation, allowing pointers to this memory to be accessed by the user code probably complicates garbage collection, so this is prohibited.

-This is just
+This is just a theory for now, I never confirmed it so far, but it makes sense specially when it is allied to limitations referencing interfaces and maps.

 ### Referencing interfaces and maps